-As an example would be using the module python/3.8-anaconda-2020.11 and the docker image continuumio/
+As an example would be using the module python/3.8-anaconda-2020.11 and the docker image continuumio/ anaconda3:2020.11 which will have the same environment.

 You will need to have IPS installed in the conda environment python -m pip install ipsframework.
 IPS is not required inside the shifter container, only the Dask scheduler and workers are running inside.